 On October 16, 2012, when the ship was docked in Port Everglades (Fort Lauderdale FL), the police arrested 2 crew members (both 25-year-old) for cocaine smuggling.
 They were stopped during a routine inspection upon disembarkation.
 After scanning a backpack, a police dog was brought.
 The substance found inside tested positive for cocaine.

 During questioning, one of them said he knew about the drug, and told detectives they have received the backpack with the drugs from a man in Falmouth, Jamaica.
 Both were charged with drug trafficking of over 1 kilo of cocaine.

 |16 September 2012||Crew / Passenger Deaths|

-The young woman was traveling together with her mother (50-year-old) both living in Bartlett Tennessee.
-At the time of the accident, the ship was en-route from Port Everglades (Fort Lauderdale) to Nassau Bahamas, and at ~50 ml (80 km) off of Ft Lauderdale.
-Due to this incident, the Nassau port call was canceled and the ship continued directly to St Martin.
+The young woman was travelling together with her mother (50-year-old) both living in Bartlett Tennessee.
+At the time of the accident, the ship was en route from Port Everglades (Fort Lauderdale) to Nassau Bahamas, and at ~50 mi (80 km) off of Ft Lauderdale.
+Due to this incident, the Nassau port call was cancelled and the ship continued directly to St Martin.

 |20 April 2012||Fire Accident|

 On April 20, 2012, the Captain publicly informed all passengers about a fire in the engine room.
 The ship’s section 6 was evacuated.
 No injuries were reported.
 For about 2 hours the ship drifted, then continued powered by only one engine.
 The engine fire was quickly extinguished by the high fog system which activated immediately.
-When the acccident happened, the ship was en-route to Port Everglades (Fort Lauderdale) from St Maarten, and arrived in homeport as scheduled (on April 22).
+When the accident happened, the ship was en route to Port Everglades (Fort Lauderdale) from St Maarten and arrived in homeport as scheduled (on April 22).

 |14 February 2012||Crew / Passenger Deaths|